nigelhorne/Config-Abstraction/README.md

 - deep

-    Try harder to merge in all configuration from the global section of the configuration file.
+    Try harder to merge all configurations from the global section of the configuration file.

 ## AUTOLOAD